 - Internship/ Holocaust Memorial, Berlin

-- Currently finishing my degree to become a fully licensed Tour Guide based on DIN and EU guidelines
+- Certificate to be an officially certified Berlin Tour Guide based on DIN and EU guidelines

 I am not a driver.
 I can accompany you in your vehicle or I can arrange for a separate car and driver.